mellisporter/backlog-app/README.md

 ## Description

-If you have been purchasing video games over the years abd want to keep track of your collection virtually, Backlog is the app to use!
+If you have been purchasing video games over the years and want to keep track of your collection virtually, Backlog is the app to use!

 Backlog is a fully functioning CRUD application that allows users to view their games, add new games to their collection, edit games, as well as delete games.

-Users can register for Backlog with their Google Account to store their data (coming soon!)
+Users can register for Backlog with their Google Account.

 ## Technologies Used